 Back to School

 Get your hair done, nails done and a good massage at a local school.
-It is usually around $5 for a hair cut, $10 for a color or perm and just a few dollars for a blow out or set.
+In my area it is usually around $10 for a hair cut, $15 for a color or perm and just a few dollars for a blow out or set.
 You can usually get your nails done for around $5 too.
-A good massage runs you about $15 to $25, depending on the school.
+A good massage runs you about $25, depending on the school.

 And lastly, the town I grew up in had an automotive program at the vo-tech school.
 You could have your car worked on for the cost of parts only.
 It did generally take a few days to get it back (if they had an opening), but it was great, especially for the more labor intensive repairs.

 My little luxury is a Mocha Caramel drink from the Bob Evans restaurant.
 Rather than going in for a meal, which for a family of four is rather expensive, I treat my daughter and me to a Mocha Caramel, which is half coffee and half hot chocolate with caramel and cream topping.
 It is delightful and affordable.

 My son loves their sweet tea, so when we need a little splurge, we head there after school for our little luxury.

 My favorite little luxury is staying at a friend’s or family member’s home while they are out of town.
 My daughter lives nearby and she has a spa tub, an in-ground swimming pool, and satellite TV, all little extras that I do not have.
 I love going to her house and sleeping on her clean, cool sheets.
 I feel like I am at a luxurious hotel without the expense!

 I also enjoy swapping places with my brother.
 He is a city dweller, and I am a country girl.
 Somehow it just seems to feel like a mini vacation at someone else’s house!